 Call of the wild.
 Just by placing all the assorted Essentials that were previously left wild and free on a tray along with a couple of baskets as back-up receptacles, the new Tableaux will look like there is some sort of method to the former madness.

 Put the taller items behind the shorter, smaller ones.
 Keep like with like and form groupings of odd numbers like three or five of one type of item.
 I’ve never heard a good explanation as to why odd numbers look better than even numbers, so you’ll just have to take my word on this.
 To re-enforce the Planned Look, add a framed picture and/or fresh flowers where appropriate and voila, you have a lovely display.

-Boxing Day: In the same way trays are genius for creating order out of randomness, boxes are great for concealing the left-overs of life.
-I always keep a couple of pretty boxes, pretty empty, on my desk for fast emergency clean-ups.
-They hide all kind of office and personal detritus.
+Boxing Day: In the same way trays are genius for creating order out of randomness, little boxes are great for concealing the left-overs of life.
+I always keep a couple of pretty ones, pretty empty, on my desk for fast emergency clean-ups.
+They hide all kinds of office and personal detritus.
 The bonus is that when I can’t find something, I only have to open two boxes at most to find the missing item.

 The Unmade Bed….
 Along with Bed Head, tossed and rumpled bedclothes can look kind of sexy, as though you have a much more interesting life than anyone would have guessed.

 However, if this is your Standard Presentation, the jig is up: You just look like a slob.